anthonyh-1199/Number-Guessing-Game/README.md

 # Number-Guessing-Game

+## Description

 This is a lightweight game in which the user will attempt to guess a randomly-chosen integer between 1 and 100.

 ## Installation

 Please download the Numbergame.jar file and run it using an appropriate Java Runtime Environment.
-Source code for the program can be viewed as the Numbergame.java file.
+Source code for the program can be viewed via the Numbergame.java file.
+This project was originally created for an assignment in CS232.

 ## How to Use